pods-framework/pods/readme.txt

 == Upgrade Notice ==

+= 3.0 =
+This upgrade requires a minimum versions of PHP 7.2+ and WordPress 6.0+.

 = 2.8 =
-This upgrade requires a minimum PHP version of 5.6+ and WordPress 5.5+.
+This upgrade requires a minimum versions of PHP 5.6+ and WordPress 5.5+.